Radiation-detected NMR: new dimension for Magnetic Resonance spectroscopy and imaging

 Introduction

 Nuclear magnetic resonance (NMR) is a powerful spectroscopic technique, used in various fields, including chemistry, biology, and medicine.
-However, conventional NMR has one big limitation, namely very small sensitivity, due to a low level of polarization of nuclear spins and inefficient signal detection by an induction signal in pick-up coils.
+However, conventional NMR has one big limitation, namely very small sensitivity, due to a low level of polarisation of nuclear spins and inefficient signal detection by an induction signal in pick-up coils.

-Background
+Project Background

 My ERC Starting grant has explored the use of radiation-detected NMR (RD-NMR), in which very short-lived nuclei were used as novel NMR probes, bringing up to a billion-fold increase in NMR sensitivity.
-Such nuclei are produced at a radioactive-ion beam facility and are polarized on the fly, before being introduced into the sample.
+Such nuclei are produced at a radioactive-ion beam facility and are polarised on the fly, before being introduced into the sample.

-Project Goals
+Project Objectives

 In this Proof of Concept project, I want to use the advantages of RD-NMR and explore the prospect of turning it into a more easily accessible analytic tool.
-I aim to build a prototype of a modular insert for conventional NMR and MRI spectrometers that will allow in-situ polarization of longer-lived nuclei that can be acquired commercially.

-Prototype Design
+Prototype Development

 • A sample